andrerodrigues0018/GitScribe-worker/README.md

 ## Deployment

-To deploy your Cloudflare Worker to production, ensure you have logged in Cloudflare Account (tecnologia@escoladnc.com.br).
+To deploy your Cloudflare Worker to production, ensure you have logged in Cloudflare Account.
 Then, run the following command:

 ```sh
 npm run deploy